jina-ai/jina/docs/concepts/orchestration/deployment.md

 ## Start and stop

-When an {class}`~jina.Deployment` starts, all the replicated Executors will start as well, making it possible to {ref}`reach the service through its API <third-party-client>`.
+When a {class}`~jina.Deployment` starts, all the replicated Executors will start as well, making it possible to {ref}`reach the service through its API <third-party-client>`.

 There are three ways to start a Deployment: In Python, from a YAML file, or from the terminal.

-- Generally in Python: use Deployment as a context manager in Python.
+- Generally in Python: use Deployment as a context manager.
 - As an entrypoint from terminal: use `Jina CLI <cli>` and a Deployment YAML file.
 - As an entrypoint from Python code: use Deployment as a context manager inside `if __name__ == '__main__'`
 - No context manager, manually call {meth}`~jina.Deployment.start` and {meth}`~jina.Deployment.close`.